-- 6.2 Utilize criteria approved by the Board of Commissioners for prioritizing opening and development of new and existing forest preserves and facilities as included in the 5-year CIP. - 6.3 Maintain a prioritized five-year Capital Improvement Plan (CIP).
+- 6.2 Utilize criteria approved by the Board of Commissioners for prioritizing opening and development of new and existing forest preserves and facilities as included in the 5-year CIP and on the 10 year rolling financial plan. - 6.3 Maintain a prioritized five-year Capital Improvement Plan (CIP) and a 10-year rolling financial plan.

-Fiscal Year 20145/156 Strategic Action Plan Areas of Focus:
+Fiscal Year 2016/17 Strategic Action Plan Areas of Focus: